Tag Archives: roussos

 Young Love #40 (December 1952) “Fallen Idol”, art by Jack Kirby

-There was a time when the first, or featured, story almost always used a soliloquy splash.
+There was a time when the first, or featured, story almost always used a confessional splash.
 That has changed in recent months.
-Of the eight comics reviewed here only one of the featured stories has a soliloquy splash.
+Of the eight comics reviewed here only one of the featured stories has a confessional splash.
 That is not to say that the first splash did not always get good treatment.
 In fact I had a hard time choosing between two of Kirby’s splashes to present here; they both were so good.

 Young Brides #2